oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/aks/_index.md

 #### Application

-In this section you can deploy a Java EE Application along with the WebLogic Server deployment.
+In this section, you can deploy an application along with WebLogic Server.

 | Field | Description |
 |-------|-------------|